Radial Oscillations of Neutron Stars with Vector-Induced Scalar Hair: Neutron stars profiles

 \subsection{Numerical integration of background equations}

-In this subsection, we present the numerical background solutions of differential equations system governing the neutron star configurations within the framework of Scalar-Vector-Tensor (SVT) theories, in order to show the physical characteristic of neutron star in all spacetime.
+In this subsection, we present the numerical background solutions of differential equations system governing the neutron star configurations, in order to show the physical characteristic of neutron star in all spacetime.

 In order to perform a numerical integration of the (\ref{e4}), (\ref{df}) and (\ref{dh}), we consider four realistic equations of state, known as SLy, FPS, BSk20 and BSk22, discussed in \cite{Haensel:2004nu,Potekhin:2013qqa,Pearson:2018tkr}, parametrised in the form